-What is a Local Landing Page?
+What is a Local SEO Landing Page?

-A local landing page is a standalone page designed to target a specific geographic location.
 This physical location could be a specific city or an area in a city.
 For example this is a local landing page we built for Kelowna SEO.
+In bigger cities you can also setup pages to target specific areas, for example if we owned a dental clinic in Vancouver, we might target Kitsilano if the clinic is in or near that neighborhood

 The purpose of localized landing page is three fold